36 Sights in Saarbrücken, Germany (with Map and Images)

 Evangelische Kirche Güdingen

-The Evangelical Church of Güdingen is a sacred building in the parish of Obere Saar in the district of Güdingen in Saarbrücken, Germany.
+The Evangelical Church of Güdingen is a religious building of the parish of Obere Saar in the Saarbrücken district of Güdingen.
 The parish is assigned to the Saar-West church district of the Evangelical Church in the Rhineland.
 In the list of monuments of the Saarland, the church is listed as an individual monument.

 Wikipedia: Evangelische Kirche Güdingen (DE)